Software-Research-Lab/CBM-Application-Software/README.md

     _bot: just perefct (typo or unwonted answer)
     user: delete
     _bot: compound removed

-👉 Save and upload memory file backup to avoid loss of your original content in case of unexpected shut down or runtime error.
+✔️ Note: Save and upload memory file backup to avoid loss of your original content in case of unexpected shut down or runtime error.
 Since storing of memory executes with completing of session, this will cause memory reset with default content.

 ## Requests

 ###  en/fr/ru